adam-zethraeus/Gnice/README.md

 Hilariously.

+You set up a filter which makes all email skip the inbox and adds a 'processing' filter.
+You set up the script at https://script.google.com.

 #### Reading
 Inbox & Gmail labels as inboxes:
 Important stuff (your Hey 'Imbox') into your inbox.
 Gmail labels as secondary inboxes.